 Complete the installation of the File types from within the Studio Options

-The Subtitling Preview control is available for valid subtitle documents and provides a real-time preview of the subtitles within the video as the linguist is providing translations in the editor.
+The Subtitling preview and data controls are available for valid subtitle documents.
+The Preview control provides a real-time preview of the subtitles within the video, whereas the Data control displays the subtitle metadata for each of the segments, along with real time verification feedback as the linguist is providing translations in the editor.

-The preview control can be displayed and positioned anywhere within the Editor view.To display the preview control:
+Both the preview and data controls can be displayed and positioned anywhere within the Editor view.To display the preview or data control:

 The selected segment from the editor is synchronized with the subtitle track that is displayed in the video.
 When the user moves to a new segment in the editor, the corresponding track is selected in the video and similarly when the user selects a subtitle track in the video, focus is moved to the corresponding segment in the editor.
 Additionally, all changes applied to the translation is immediately visible in the subtitle caption from the video, including any formatting that was applied (e.g. bold, italic, underline…).